 External Device Monitoring (EDM): EDM mode is selected via a 2-position DIP switch on the receiver.
 For 1-channel monitoring, set the EDM DIP switch to the 1-channel EDM position.
-For 2-channel monitoring or no monitoring, set the switch to the 2-channel EDM position (see Machine Primary Control Elements and EDM Input on page 45).
+For 2-channel monitoring or no monitoring, set the switch to the 2-channel EDM position (see Machine Primary Control Elements and EDM Input on page 50).

-Scan code is used to allow operation of multiple pairs of emitters and receivers in close proximity.
-Scan code may be set to 1 or 2, via DIP switch.
+Scan code is used to allow operation of multiple pairs of emitters and receivers in close proximity by enabling a receiver to recognize beams only from an emitter with the same Scan Code setting.
+This helps minimize the effects of crosstalk between multiple emitter/receiver pairs and allows multiple pairs to operate in close proximity in certain situations.
+The scan code may be set to 1 or 2, via DIP switches on each component.
 The scan code setting for each emitter must agree with its corresponding receiver.
 Scan code settings may be changed while in Run mode without causing a Lockout.

 Auxiliary Output: Determines whether the receiver auxiliary output follows the state of the OSSDs (output On = Green Status LED) or if the sensor is in a lockout (output ON = Fault).
-When 2-channel monitoring (EDM) is selected, these aux. output options are not available and this DIP switch setting has no effect (see External Device Monitoring on page 46).
+When 2-channel monitoring (EDM) is selected, these aux. output options are not available and this DIP switch setting has no effect (see External Device Monitoring on page 50).

-Inverted Display: Inverts the 7-segment display for right-reading when sensors are mounted with the indicator end facing up.
+Inverted Display: Inverts the 7-segment display for readability when sensors are mounted with the indicator end facing up.
 DIP switch position Off results in standard orientation.

-Test/Reset: This emitter-only function is used to configure the violet wire (pin 8) for either a Reset function (similar to the receiver), or for a Test function which, when activated, simulates a blocked condition for receiver testing purposes.
+Test/Reset: This emitter-only function is used to configure the violet wire (pin 8) for either a Reset function (similar to the receiver), or for a Test function.
+An external switch, typically a normally open contact, held closed, is connected between the emitter and 24 V DC.
+Opening the switch "turns off" the emitter, simulating an interruption of one or more light beams.
+This function may be useful for EZ-SCREEN LP setup and to verify machine control circuit operation.

-Note: The emitter Test function can not be used in a color-for color ("swapable") hookup.
+Note: The emitter Test function can not be used in a color-for color (swapable) wiring.

 Fault (Emitter): This emitter-only function is used to determine whether the emitter Fault signal is active (+24V) when the emitter locks out.
 Options are On or Off.
-If the color-for-color ("swapable") hookup is used and the receiver is configured for 2-channel EDM or OSSD follow, set this switch to OFF; if the system is configured for OR fault function, set this switch to ON (see Sensor Interchangeability on page 47).
+If the color-for-color (swapable) wiring is used and the receiver is configured for 2-channel EDM or OSSD follow, set this switch to OFF; if the system is configured for OR fault function, set this switch to ON (see Sensor Interchangeability on page 52).